DavidDeharbe/CGold/docs/overview/cmake-can-not.rst

 stop.
 If you think it is something important and useful, then it might be quite useful for other :ref:`CMake <CMake>` users too.
-In this case you need to think about implementing new feature **in CMake itself**.  :ref:`CMake <CMake>` is open-source project written in C++, I hope this language has enough power for you :) Also you can discuss this problem in `CMake mailing-list
+In this case you need to think about implementing new feature **in CMake itself**.  :ref:`CMake <CMake>` is an open-source project written in C++, I hope this language has enough power for you :) Also you can discuss this problem in `CMake mailing-list
 <https://cmake.org/mailman/listinfo/cmake-developers>`_ to see how you can help
 with improving current state.